harish-guda/personal-website/content/research.md

 ## Interests

-In my research, I study incentive and information design problems to solve operational problems that arise in large marketplaces.
+I study incentive and information design problems that arise in large platforms/marketplaces.

-Areas of applications include the emerging on-demand economy, agriculture (in developing economies) and omnichannel retail.
+Areas of applications include the gig- and sharing-economy, agriculture (in developing economies) and omnichannel retail.

 ## Working Papers